-Melanoma/Cutaneous Malignancies Pretreatment Consultations & Education
+Melanoma/Cutaneous Malignancies Case Review & Education

 Melanoma and non-melanoma skin cancers are some of the fastest growing cancers in the United States.
 Over 68,000 patients have been diagnosed with melanoma and over 2,000,000 with non-melanoma skin cancer in the past year.
-Local surgical oncologist, Jai Balkissoon, MD, FACS, recognized the need for East Bay patients and physicians to be aware of optimal diagnostic techniques and treatments for these cancers which are potentially aggressive.
-In 2003, Dr. Balkissoon established a tumor board as part of the Bay Area Tumor Institute to provide consultations and education addressing the specific needs of patients diagnosed with these skin cancers.

 Depending on the nature of the case, patients may have to be present for examination but will not attend the conference that follows.
 Examinations are conducted in Oakland, one Tuesday of each month, from 6:00 - 7:00 pm.
 Patients must be scheduled by the Monday preceding a conference.

 Patients will not be charged for these services and the Melanoma Center will not deliver any treatments.
-The goal of this program is to help patients and their current physicians to choose among optimal treatments and identify the means of obtaining them.
+The goal of this program is to help patients and their current physicians choose among optimal treatments and identify the means of obtaining them.